 For example, the M Boenn Bluetooth Music Shower System is a rain showerhead that incorporates color-changing chromotherapy while streaming your favorite tunes.

-And Kohler’s VibrAcoustic Technology will allow you to have a SmartTub that plays sound above and below the waterline.
+And check out Kohler’s VibrAcoustic Technology.
+It will allow you to have a SmartTub that plays sound above and below the waterline.
 It hides transducers behind the shell of the bathtub.
 When you play certain songs, it will send healing vibrations through the water.

 Day after day, our homes are getting smarter and we’re able to control more devices with a quick touch on an app.
 It’s exciting to imagine how options for bathroom sound will evolve and become more affordable for everyone.